iris-hep/iris-hep.github.io/_codas-hep-students/2024/afc41.md

 ## My research:
 I work on the NA61/SHINE experiment at CERN which provides hadron production measurements of various thin and long targets used to create neutrino beamlines in order to help reduce the flux uncertainties for accelerator neutrino experiments.
-Currently, I am working on the calibration of the T2K replica target.
+Currently, I am working on the calibration and analysis of the T2K replica target data taken in 2022.

 ## My expertise is:
 Programming experience with ROOT, C++ that includes a lot of debugging of older code...